Working Papers

 Market Concentration, Rent Extraction and Minimum Wage in Senegal, with Bassirou Sarr [project][note]

-Taxing High Income Earners in a Low Income Country with Pierre Bachas and Justine Knebelmann
+Taxing High Income Earners in a Low Income Country with Pierre Bachas and Justine Knebelmann [note]

 Income Inequality in Senegal, with Denis Cogneau, Bassirou Sarr and Anne-Sophie Robillard